evaxliu/FindYourNeeds/docs/need.md

 Nava, Bianca Elise (2023).
 Hygiene is a human right: Access to hygiene facilities in unsheltered individuals and its effects on health (Bachelor's thesis).
 University of Arizona, Tucson, USA. http://hdl.handle.net/10150/668676 <br/>

 ​​HYGIENE IS A HUMAN RIGHT: ACCESS TO HYGIENE FACILITIES IN UNSHELTERED INDIVIDUALS AND ITS EFFECTS ON HEALTH, https://repository.arizona.edu/handle/10150/668676

+Paulas, Rina.
+"Opinion: Starbucks may soon close its bathrooms to the public.
+Good hygiene is a human right."
+Los Angeles Times, 23 May 2023, www.latimes.com/opinion/story/2023-05-23/starbucks-close-public-bathrooms-human-right.
+Accessed 29 May 2024.

+"Homelessness & Health: What's the Connection?"
+National Health Care for the Homeless Council, nhchc.org/wp-content/uploads/2019/08/homelessness-and-health.pdf.
+Accessed 29 May 2024.